LataData/IPL_data_analysis/README.md

 To build a machine learning pipeline that uses in-match progress features to predict the final first-innings total in IPL matches.
 The goal is to support analytics platforms, fantasy games, and live commentary tools with accurate score forecasts.

 ---
+## Libraries Used
+Python (Jupyter Notebook)

+pandas, numpy for data wrangling

+matplotlib, seaborn for visualization

+scikit-learn for model building

+pickle for model saving/loading

+---

 ##  Dataset Overview